SudTechnology/hello-sud-plus-h5/QuickStart/README_EN.md

   <summary>Detailed Description</summary>

-      1.The Server implements 4 HTTP APIs; (filled in the access information table) 2.Please use the web appId、appKey、isTestEnv=true、bundleId(web)；
+      1.The Server implements 4 HTTP APIs; (filled in the access information table) 2.Please use the web appId、appKey、bundleId(web)；
       3.The Server implements the login/getCode interface to obtain the short-term token code； 4.The Web and Server debug 5 HTTP APIs； 5.Complete the HTTP API debugging；